leonine2000/cms/scope.md

 This table will handle page and elements together

+The top navigation will be the pages we can add pages using modal.

+ - The navigation will have a table of its own.
+	- id
+	- name
+	- url
+	- type

-The top navigation will be the pages we can add pages using modal. the slide bar will be toggle slide open and close and will feature the individual elements.
+the slide bar will be toggle slide open and close and will feature the individual elements.